brechtbilliet/brechtbilliet.github.io/_posts/2016-09-11-How-we-made-our-app-real-time-in-6-lines-of-code.md

 <li>Even the filter should be real-time.
 (Eg. when filtering on "Chateau pomerol", and somebody adds that wine, we want to update our filtered results real-time)</li>
 </ul>

 But why did we made something like that real-time?
 Actually, **just because we can**!
-It doesn't realy make sense that a user is logged in twice right?
+It doesn't really make sense that a user is logged in twice right?
 We did it for the purpose of the workshop.

 ### How did we manage to make it real-time?